Reginald Crawford (cricketer): Later cricket career

 In fact, Crawford's cricket career did not really develop after 1902.
 He played regularly again for Leicestershire in 1903, when his older brother Vivian (usually known as "Frank"), joined the team and also acted as secretary to the county cricket club, but although Reginald managed 40 wickets again his aggregate of runs fell to 461 and his average to just 12.13; his highest score for the season was only 35.
 His appearances for Leicestershire became more intermittent from 1904 onwards, though he had occasional days of success with both bat and ball through to 1907.
 For example, in 1906, he made an unbeaten 84 in a successful rearguard action in the match against Warwickshire after Leicestershire had been forced to follow on.

-But all of his better bowling performances came later in his cricket career when he was playing only a few matches each season, and mainly for ad hoc amateur sides.
-In two matches in 1907 for H. D. G. Leveson Gower's XI in first-class games against university sides he took 21 wickets in two games: he took five for 69 and five for 77 against Oxford University and followed that with four for 77 and seven for 71 against Cambridge.
+But all of his better bowling performances came later in his cricket career when he was playing only a few matches each season, and mainly for ad hoc amateur teams.
+In two matches in 1907 for H. D. G. Leveson Gower's XI in first-class games against university teams he took 21 wickets in two games: he took five for 69 and five for 77 against Oxford University and followed that with four for 77 and seven for 71 against Cambridge.
 The second innings figures against Cambridge University proved to be the best of his first-class career.
 His final two matches in first-class cricket in 1911 were for Leveson Gower's team against the universities, this time the matches both being played at Eastbourne and within the space of a week; Crawford took six for 48 and four for 43 in the first of them against Cambridge University, and then two for 101 and six for 21 in the second, against Oxford.

 Crawford's death was reported in the 1946 edition of Wisden Cricketers' Almanack as having been "after a long illness".